Skip to content

 sh

-aphrodite run --model /path/to/quantized/model
+aphrodite run /path/to/quantized/model

 FBGEMM_FP8